h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 * This extension uses the same ports (2083/tcp and 2083/udp) which are defined for RADIUS/TLS {{RFC6614}} and RADIUS/DTLS {{RFC7360}}.

-A major benefit of this extenions is that a home server which implements it can also choose to also implement full FIPS-140 compliance,  That is, a home server can remove all uses of MD4 and MD5.
+A major benefit of this extensions is that a home server which implements it can also choose to also implement full FIPS-140 compliance,  That is, a home server can remove all uses of MD4 and MD5.
 In that case, however, the home server will not support CHAP or MS-CHAP, or any authentication method which uses MD4 or MD5.
 We note that the choice of which authentication method to accept is always left to the home server.
 This specification does not change any authentication method carried in RADIUS, and does not mandate (or forbid) the use of any authentication method for any system.

 As for proxies, there was never a requirement that proxies implement CHAP or MS-CHAP authentication.
 So far as a proxy is concerned, attributes relating to CHAP and MS-CHAP are simply opaque data that is transported unchanged to the next hop.
 As such, it is possible for a FIPS-140 compliant proxy to transport authentication methods which depend on MD4 or MD5, so long as that data is forwarded to a home server which supports those methods.

 We reiterate that the decision to support (or not) any authentication method is entirely site local, and is not a requirement of this specification.
 This specification does not not modify the content or meaning of any RADIUS attribute other than Message-Authenticator (and similar attributes), and the only change to the Message-Authenticator attribute is that is no longer used.

 Unless otherwise described in this document, all RADIUS requirements apply to this extension.
 That is, this specification defines a transport profile for RADIUS.
-It is not an enitrely new protocol, and it defines only minor changes to the existing RADIUS protocol.
+It is not an entirely new protocol, and it defines only minor changes to the existing RADIUS protocol.
 It does not change the RADIUS packet format, attribute format, etc.  This specification is compatible with all RADIUS attributes, past, present, and future.
 In short, it simply removes the need to use MD5 when signing packets, or obfuscating certain attributes.

 # Terminology